soospitz/webdrawing/README.md

-# webdrawing
+# HTML and CSS Drawing

-This is a project for Drawing on the Web. :smile:
+This is a project for Drawing on the Web. :smile: :art: